AROUND AND ABOUT

 Hall to name a few.

-For those interested in visiting gardens we can suggest Helmingham Hall, Beth Chattos Garden, RHS Hyde Hall, Wyken Vineyards and Angelsey Abbey famous for its winter garden.
+For those interested in visiting gardens we can suggest Helmingham Hall, Beth Chattos Garden, RHS Hyde Hall, Wyken Vineyards, Fullers Mill Garden and Angelsey Abbey famous for its winter garden.

 Places to eat out are many and varied.
-Excellent independent restaurants and pubs in Bury St Edmunds include 1921, The Angel Hotel, Maison Bleu, Pea Porridge, The Northgate, Mings Oriental, Voujons, CASA, Zen Noodle Bar, The One Bull and The Old Canon Brewery.
+Excellent independent restaurants and pubs in Bury St Edmunds include 1921, The Angel Hotel, Maison Bleu, Pea Porridge, The Northgate, Voujon, CASA, Zen Noodle Bar, The One Bull, The Weeping Willow (Barrow), The Bull (Troston), The Crown (Hartest), and The Old Canon Brewery.

-Further afield there is The Leaping Hare at Wyken Vineyards, The Great House in Lavenham and the Coach House in Onehouse.
-Local pubs include The Dog in Norton, The Fox and Hounds in Thurston, The White Horse in Whepstead, the Cadogan Arms in Ingham and The Packhorse in Moulton.
+Further afield there is The Leaping Hare at Wyken Vineyards, The Great House in Lavenham.
+Local pubs include The Dog in Norton, The White Horse in Whepstead, the Cadogan Arms in Ingham and The Packhorse in Moulton.
 Further recommendations

 are available on arrival.